 Alphabet (GOOGL) Received its Third Buy in a Row

-After Nomura and UBS gave Alphabet (NASDAQ: GOOGL) a Buy rating last month, the company received another Buy, this time from Aegis Capital.
-Analyst Victor Anthony maintained a Buy rating on Alphabet yesterday and set a price target of $1800.00.
-The company’s shares closed last Monday at $1450.50, close to its 52-week high of $1500.58.

-According to TipRanks.com, Anthony is a top 100 analyst with an average return of 15.8% and a 67.3% success rate.
-Anthony covers the Technology sector, focusing on stocks such as IAC/InterActiveCorp, ANGI Homeservices, and The Meet Group.
+According to TipRanks.com, CFA is a 3-star analyst with an average return of 7.6% and a 66.7% success rate.
+CFA covers the Technology sector, focusing on stocks such as Trade Desk, Pinterest, and Facebook.

 See today’s analyst top recommended stocks >>